mousepawmedia/devdocs/source/tools/irc.rst

 ..  important:: If you come back to this dialog box later, you do NOT need to
     click :guilabel:`Connect` again.
-Instead, if you're already connected to Freenode, just click :guilabel:`Close`.
+Instead, if you're already connected to Libera.Chat, just click :guilabel:`Close`.

 .. _irc_setup_register_nick:

 Registering Your Nick
 -----------------------------

-The first time (and ONLY the first time) you connect to Freenode, you must register your nickname.
-Go to the default "channel" marked `freenode`, which is where you'll type the following commands as needed.
+The first time (and ONLY the first time) you connect to Libera.Chat, you must register your nickname.
+Go to the default "channel" marked `Libera.Chat`, which is where you'll type the following commands as needed.

 ..  warning:: This is your personal account.
 DO NOT use your company email
     for the email address!